Vaccines continue to be the safest and most effective way to protect against COVID-19 hospitalizations and deaths.

 As with other vaccines, a COVID-19 booster shot will strengthen the body’s ability to prevent infection from the virus that causes COVID-19.

 If you meet the above conditions, contact your local pharmacy to schedule a booster.
 To find a location, go to vaccines.gov.
 If you have a visit already scheduled with your primary care provider, you can discuss the booster at that time.

-Because the COVID-19 Delta variant is highly contagious, we strongly recommend that everyone continue to wear a mask indoors and avoid large crowds outdoors.
-These steps can help avoid serious problems resulting from COVID-19—including death.
+Because the COVID-19 Delta variant is highly contagious, we strongly recommend that you continue to wear a mask indoors and avoid large crowds outdoors.
+These steps can help avoid serious health issues resulting from COVID-19 infections, including death.